Clarion (instrument): Trumpet history

 After the fall of Rome, when much of Europe was separated from the remaining Eastern Roman Empire, both straight and curved tubular-sheet-metal trumpets disappeared, and curved horns from natural materials like cowhorn and wood were Europe's trumpet.

 The straight sheet-metal tubular-trumpet persisted in the Middle East and Central Asia as the nafir and karnay, and during the Reconquista and Crusades, Europeans began to build them again, having seen these instruments in their wars.
 The first made were the añafil in Spain and buisine in France and elsewhere.
 Then Europeans took a step that hadn't been part of trumpet making since the Roman (buccina and cornu); they figured out how to bend tubes without ruining them and by the 1400s were experimenting with new instruments.

-Whole lines of brass instruments were created, including initially examples like the clarion the natural trumpet, slide trumpet and sackbut.
+Whole lines of brass instruments were created, including initial examples like the clarion the natural trumpet, slide trumpet and sackbut.
 These bent-tube variations shrunk the long tubes into a manageable size and controlled the way the instruments sounded.